maxmmyron/db363/README.md

 ## Overview of setup:

-On first load, Spring will look for `data.sql` which will set up the initial database content:
+On first load, Spring will look for `./src/main/resources/init.sql` which will set up the initial database content:

 > Spring Boot can automatically create the schema (DDL scripts) of your JDBC DataSource or R2DBC ConnectionFactory and initialize its data (DML scripts).
 > By default, it loads schema scripts from optional:classpath*:schema.sql and data scripts from optional:classpath*:data.sql.
 The locations of these schema and data scripts can be customized using spring.sql.init.schema-locations and spring.sql.init.data-locations respectively.
 The optional: prefix means that the application will start even when the files do not exist.
 To have the application fail to start when the files are absent, remove the optional: prefix.